tmbdev-tutorials/das2024-keynote/presentation.md

 ## REVOLUTION IN MACHINE LEARNING / AI

-## LLMs / VLMs Have been Eating Machine Learning
+## LLMs / VLMs Have been Fundamentally Transforming ML/AI

 - tasks that used to require extensive, specialized training
   - are now handled by foundation models